 Step 7: Make the smile with a bright colour.

-Step 9: Two bigger ovals make the eyes.
+Step 9: Make two bigger ovals to make the eyes.

 Step 10: Fill in with small eye balls.
 Your Mickey Mouse Rangoli is ready.

 Hope you enjoyed this activity.
-For more such simple yet creative activities to keep children engaged all summer long, check this out.
+For more such simple yet creative activities to keep children engaged we hope to see you hear time and again.

 - 5 hottest bollywood Holi looks for you moms - March 5, 2017